Faustin Twagiramungu: Political career

 Twagiramungu rose to political prominence after the democratic opening in Rwanda in 1991, as the chairman of a new political party, the Republican Democratic Movement (MDR).
-MDR joined the multiparty government set up in April 1992, and a MDR politician, Dismas Nsengiyaremye, became the Prime Minister.
+MDR joined the multiparty government set up in April 1992, and an MDR politician, Dismas Nsengiyaremye, became the Prime Minister.
 However, in July 1993, MDR was split between two factions headed by Nsengiyaremye and Twagiramungu, who both wanted to be the Prime Minister in the anticipated Broad-Based Transitional Government (BBTG), a post which was to be decided prior to the signing of the Arusha Accords.
 Twagiramungu's faction was weak, but he succeeded thanks to support from the other political parties.
 The Arusha Accords were signed on 4 August 1993, and Twagiramungu was chosen to be the Prime Minister.
 The BBTG was never installed.

 Prime Minister after the genocide

 In July 1994, Twagiramungu finally became Prime Minister in the Arusha-inspired "Government of National Unity" set up by the RPF after taking power in wake of the Rwandan genocide.
 His appointment was tinged with symbolism for many Rwandans, as he was the son-in-law of Grégoire Kayibanda.
 After taking office, Twagiramungu was faced with the vexing problem of human rights abuses by the RPF.
 Like interior minister Seth Sendashonga, he believed there had to be a certain amount of tolerance, but was worried when there seemed to be no end in sight.
 According to the historian Gérard Prunier who has discussed the issue with Twagiramungu at length, "The Hutu ministers were so conscious of the potential catastrophe their eventual resignations could cause that they swallowed it all in the name of national unity.
 Until the Kibeho slaughter pushed them over the brink."
 The tension within the administration came to a head when Twagiramungu called for an "extraordinary council of ministers on security matters" which met on 23 August 1995 and ended two days later when Paul Kagame—the de facto leader of Rwanda and the RPF—made a sardonic comment and left the room.
 On 28 August, Twagiramungu decided to resign, and four other ministers were fired the next day, including Sendashonga.
 Twagiramungu was put under house arrest, but managed to leave the country by the end of the year.